 Chris is the programme leader for the Bachelor of Information Sciences.
 His research interests are in design and implementation of agent-based simulations in the areas of computational science, artificial life and military studies.

 A European/New Zealand collaboration has resulted in a theory around the physical characteristics of Chladni solitons, proposing experiments to observe them in ultra-cold atomic superfluids.

 The work, between Professor Joachim Brand and Antonio Muñoz Mateo from the University of Barcelona resulted in the paper: 'Chladni solitons and the onset of the snaking instability for dark solitons in confined superfluids' published in Physical Review Letters.

-Dr Alona Ben-Tal led a project that developed mathematical equations to describe how the avian respiratory system works.
+Associate Professor Alona Ben-Tal led a project that developed mathematical equations to describe how the avian respiratory system works.
 In birds, air flows in one direction during both inspiration and expiration, in an area of the lungs where gas exchange occurs.
 The project provides a new explanation on the way in which this unidirectional flow is generated.

 Dr David Aguirre, a Massey marine ecologist is helping to uncover the ways the world’s coral reefs could survive in the face of rising global temperatures.
 Coral bleaching is having devastating effects on coral reefs around the world.
 The study, led by the Australian Museum is hoping to understand how reefs will respond to climate change and show us where our best efforts to preserve reefs lie.